Anthony Aymard

-Anthony Aymard (born 11 May 1988) is a French association footballer who plays as a defender.
+Anthony Aymard (born 11 May 1988) is a French footballer who plays as a defender.

 Career

 Aymard was signed onto the 2011 S.League squad for Etoile FC, and made his debut in the starting 11 on the opening matchday against Geylang United in which Etoile FC ran out 2-0 winners.
 On 1 July 2012 he signed for the club of Tanjong Pagar United FC.
 On 18 November 2012 he scored his first goal in S-League against Home United on a direct free kick from 50 meters.
 On 19 January 2016, he signed a two-year contract with six times Cambodian champions, Phnom Penh Crown.